YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Medication review is part of surgical planning

 A hair transplant is not planned in isolation from a patient’s routine.
 Tablets, sprays, gels, oils, hormones, supplements, and research products can all change the risk conversation.
-The broader medication page, medication first or surgery now, explains why disclosure matters before surgery.
+When the bigger decision is medication first or surgery now, full disclosure matters before surgery.
 The same honesty matters after surgery.

-Some patients fear that if they disclose a research topical, the clinic will simply refuse care.
+Some patients fear that if they disclose a research topical, the clinic will simply refuse the procedure.
 My approach is more practical.
-I want the real list so I can decide what must stop, what can wait, what needs a prescribing doctor, and what can be restarted later with a clean scalp and a clear reason.
+The real list lets me decide what must stop, what can wait, what needs a prescribing doctor, and what can be restarted later with a clean scalp and a clear reason.

-The biggest mistake is not the bottle itself.
-The biggest mistake is applying an unknown or irritating product to a healing recipient area without telling the team and then trying to interpret every symptom alone.
+The risky part is not the bottle by itself.
+The risk is applying an unknown or irritating product to a healing recipient area without telling the team, then trying to interpret every symptom alone.

-RU58841, pyrilutamide, and other research or online topical products should not be treated as automatic aftercare after FUE.
-The recipient area needs time to close and calm down.
-The clinic needs to know what the product contains, how it is mixed, and where it will be applied.
+RU58841, pyrilutamide, and other research or online topical products should not become automatic recovery products after FUE.
+The recipient area needs time to close and calm down, and I need the exact product, how it is mixed, where it will be applied, and what reaction history you have seen.

-A good restart plan is staged, documented, and conservative.
+A safer restart has a clear reason and a clean sequence.
 Heal first.
 Review the product.
 Restart one change at a time.
 Watch the scalp response.
-Use the product only for a clear native hair goal, not as a panic response to normal shedding.
+Use the product for a native hair goal, not because normal shedding has made recovery feel frightening.